gabegm/gabriel/content/posts/I-Don't-Like-Data-Science-Competitions.md

 ## What is a Data Science competition?

-Data Science competitions have become extremely popularover the 5 years.
+Data Science competitions have become extremely popular in the past 5 years.
 They are not only popular on sites such as [Kaggle](https://www.kaggle.com/)[0], but also when interviewing with companies for a role on the job market in the form of a [candidate test](https://exercism.io/).
-These tests have turned into a way to judge the performance of a particpant/candidate's submission and determine whether they have succeeded the challenge or not.
+These tests have quickly turned into a way to judge the performance of a particpant/candidate's submission and determine whether they have succeeded the challenge or not.

 ![alt text](/images/titanic-competition.png "Logo Title Text 1")
 *Popular titanic competition*